Cisco-UKI-DevX/Ansible-Lab-Guide/README.md

 ### Linux installation (via APT e.g. CentOS, Ubunutu etc)

+The most common way to install Ansible on MacOS is through the apt-get install ansible command as shown.
+Again depending on user permissions you may have to use the sudo command

+When the install completes, verify Ansible has been installed through running Ansible or Ansible -h

 ### MacOS Installation

 ![](https://github.com/sttrayno/Ansible-Lab-Guide/blob/master/images/E0S1.gif?raw=true)

-The prefered way to install Ansible on MacOS is through the pip command as shown.
-Note: depending on user permissions you may have to use the sudo command
+The prefered way to install Ansible on MacOS is through the pip install command as shown.
+Again depending on user permissions you may have to use the sudo command

 ![](https://github.com/sttrayno/Ansible-Lab-Guide/blob/master/images/E0S2.gif?raw=true)